JacobBaillie/Data-Science-Guide/statistics_probability.md

 ### Decision Tree
 Type of classification algorithm.
 Split the data using decision rules to classify samples.
 See ML file for more on trees and random forests.

 ---

+## Outliers
+- Use Inner quartile range(IQR) for skewed data.
+Values beyond 1.5 IQR of Q1 Q3 are outliers.
+IQR is the center 50% range of the data (Q3 - Q1)
+- Use the z-score for syummetric data.
+Typically use 3 std devs so outliers are the ~0.25% most extreme  (z = 3)

+---

+## Combinations
+How many ways to arrange k items in n bins?
+       -e.g. get 3 heads how of 5 flips
+= C(3 / 5)
+= n! / k!(n-k)! = 5! / 3!2! = 10 ways

+---

 ## Business Metrics